mainwp/mainwp/readme.txt

 * Install New Extension button added to the Extensions page
 * Extension names tweaked to link to open the extension page
 * Notes widget added to Site Individual Dashboard
-* .htacces file tab added to the server information page
+* .htaccess file tab added to the server information page
 * CSS changes for a cleaner look
 * Hooks added for the upcoming extension